OPTIONAL PRACTICAL TRAINING (OPT)

 If you near the 90th day of unemployment while on OPT, it is best to make plans to depart the United States, apply for a change of status, or make preparations to begin a new degree program.

 Take action early so that by the end of the 90th day of unemployment, you have another option already in progress.
-If you are unemployed for more than 90 days, you are considered to be out of status and your SEVIS record may terminate.
+If you are unemployed for more than 90 days, you are considered to be out of status and your SEVIS record will be terminated by the Department of Homeland Security (DHS).

-If you take a class or two while on OPT, you should be enrolled in a non-degree seeking program as only incidental study is allowed to maintain OPT status.
+Those on OPT may not be enrolled in degree seeking program as only incidental study is allowed to maintain OPT status.

 If you begin a new program of study at WKU or at another institution, your OPT authorization is terminated because OPT work must be full-time.
 OPT will automatically terminate when a new program of study begins or when your SEVIS record is transferred to another school.

-To begin a new program of study at WKU, please contact our IEM Admissions Team.
+To begin a new program of study at WKU, please complete a new application for admission.

 Please note that you must complete theses processes before the end of the 60-day grace period following your OPT end date.